moshix/zlinux/README.md

 After Installation
 ==================

-You will have Ubuntu/s390x installed in dasd/hd0.120
+You will have Ubuntu/s390x 18.04 installed on disk dasd/hd0.120

-You can remove all unnecessary files by executing
+You can remove all unnecessary installation temporary files by executing this:

 >./cleanup_after_successful_install.bash